mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 As an alternative approach, you can also run select components of GitLab as Cloud Native in Kubernetes via our official [Helm Charts](https://docs.gitlab.com/charts/).
 In this setup, we support running the equivalent of GitLab Rails and Sidekiq nodes in a Kubernetes cluster, named Webservice and Sidekiq respectively.
-In addition to this several other supporting services, such as Grafana, NGINX, etc... are also supported here.
+In addition, the following other supporting services are supported: NGINX, Task Runner, Migrations, Prometheus and Grafana.

 Note that the listed components above are the **only** components we support running alternatively on PAAS services, such as AWS RDS for the database.